smatthewenglish/LandslideLyndon/README.md

 ## Execution

-This section details changes that simply or remove the computational costs entailed in the modification of data.
+This section details changes that simplify or remove the computational costs entailed in the modification of data.

 ### Bitwise Operation × Assembly